 Ban Sidhe/ Banshee

 Another bad omen, this faerie woman is known for her eerie and earsplitting scream.
 It is said that if a Banshee’s scream is heard three times, someone will die.
-She as portrayed as both an old hag and a beautiful woman.
-She is sometimes known to hang around the Dullahan and do their work together.
+She is portrayed as both an old hag and a beautiful woman.
+She is sometimes known to hang around the Dullahan and does their work together.